Nemikolh/oil-rs/docs/src/ideas.md

 * Keep the idea of Ambient model but call it `Store`.
 * Rename any mention of template (those are now called components)
 * The **Store** is the single source of truth.
 Make sure this is true.
+* `oilc` fetch the store from the Rust code.
+We need to figure out how to do this.
+The easier might be to parse the Rust project next to the oil code.
+Probably with an option to point to the Rust code location.
 * One problem in React was the fact that rendering could have side effects.
   Because the language use declarative rendering, side effects could only be in the `oil` library.
 So we should never have this problem.